 Translating WP Ultimo locally

-If you are in a hurry and need to translate WP Ultimo for your one project right now and can’t wait for the approval process on the online platform, there’s other options available:
+If you are in a hurry to translate WP Ultimo for your own project right now and can’t wait for the approval process on the online platform, there are other options available:

 Use Poedit to translate the .pot file

 You can download and use a desktop application called Poedit, which allows you to import .pot files and translate them directly on their interface.
 In the end, Poedit will generate a .po and .mo file, which you’ll need to place inside the lang folder inside wp-ultimo (wp-contentpluginswp-ultimo/lang).
 The .pot file is also contained inside the lang folder.

 if you don’t want to have the hassle to install a desktop application and copying and pasting files to your server, you can translate WP Ultimo directly from the admin panel using another WordPress plugin called Loco Translate.